RZeni/UIBContextMenu/README.md

   <p>div as a button with context menu</p>
 </div>
 ```
-There is also an optional ```context-callback=""``` directive that allows you to execute a function before opening the popup.
+if you want to execute a function before opening the popup simply bind to the focus event using ng-focus since it executes before contextmenu event.
-In your controller define a scope function
+To do so, create a function in you controller
 ```
 $scope.myCallback = function(){
  console.log("callback");